 Supervision in cooperation with the University Bremen, POLMAR, Earth System Science Research School (ESSReS), and the Postgraduate Programme Environmental Physics (pep).
-We cannot teach people anything; we can only help them discover it within themselves (Galileo Galilei) (some hints for thesis writing and for the committees ).
+We cannot teach people anything; we can only help them discover it within themselves (Galileo Galilei) (some hints for thesis writing and for the committees ). (some hints!)

 Current PhD Students

 Past PhD Students:

 - Gregor Knorr (U Hamburg, 2005), “Collapse and Resumption of the Thermohaline Circulation during Deglaciation: Insights by Models of Different Complexity“

 - Vanya Romanova (U Bremen, 2005) “Stability of the Climate System and Extreme Climates in Model Experiments“